 Who owns the hunting area and what size is it?

-The hunter should understand how much of the core hunting area is owned by the Africa outfitter.
+Enquire if the core area is owned or is leased by the Africa outfitter.
 This is an important aspect of choosing an African outfitter.

 The hunter conducting his due diligence should understand the size of the home property.
 A reasonable minimum size would be around 20,000 acres.